RIEMC Partner Organizations

 The Rhode Island Department of Environmental Management’s Office of Water Resources (RIDEM OWR) monitors, protects and restores rivers, lakes, wetlands, groundwater, and coastal waters in order to support healthy aquatic ecosystems and sustain their beneficial uses including provision of drinking water and recreational activities among others.
 RIDEM OWR serves as the state’s water pollution control agency.
 It is responsible for using water quality monitoring data to assess and report on the conditions of Rhode Island’s surface waters in accordance with the federal Clean Water Act.
 The results of the assessments of the condition of surface waters are available online.
 RIDEM serves as vice chair of the RIEMC.

-The mission of the Rhode Island Department of Environmental Management’s Marine Fisheries Section (RIDEM Marine Fisheries Section) is to research and monitor marine species to support the effective management of finfish and shellfish of commercial and recreational importance.
+The mission of the Rhode Island Department of Environmental Management’s Division of Marine Fisheries (RIDEM Marine Fisheries) is to research and monitor marine species to support the effective management of finfish and shellfish of commercial and recreational importance.

 The mission of the Rhode Island Department of Health (RIDOH) Beach Program is to protect the public from illness associated with swimming in contaminated bathing waters.
 The Beach Program achieves this goal by licensing recreational bathing beaches throughout the state.
 It furthers this mission by assisting beach owners and managers with finding and eliminating sources of contamination.
 The Beach Program collects various types of environmental data including Enterococci levels, water temperature, bather load, beach conditions, precipitation, seaweed load, illness complaints, etc.